 - Know where to refer a colleague or themselves to get help with a mental health problem.

-Who The Course Is For:
+Who Is This Course For:

 - Anyone wanting to know practical strategies and proven techniques to help other people in a mental health crisis